Swampscott Public Library Staff

 - Yelena Kuzmina – Head of Russian Services

 - Israela Abrams – Co-Head of Children’s Services

-- Marcia Harrison – Head of Technical Services
+- Lisa Julien-Hayes – Co-Head of Children’s Services

 - Marie Epstein – Administrative Assistant

 - Jenn Runyan – Tech Aide